tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/节点管理/驱逐或封锁节点_intl.md

 #### Method 2

 1. Log in to the [TKE console](https://console.cloud.tencent.com/tke2).
-2. In the left navigation pane, click **[Clusters](https://console.cloud.tencent.com/tke2/cluster?rid=1)** to go to the cluster management page.
+2. In the left sidebar, click **[Clusters](https://console.cloud.tencent.com/tke2/cluster?rid=1)** to go to the cluster management page.
-3. Click the ID/name of the cluster where to uncordon the node to go to the management page of the cluster.
+3. Click the ID/name of the cluster where node needs to be uncordoned to enter the cluster management page.
 See the figure below:
 ![](https://main.qcloudimg.com/raw/a81fa565be60dbddafe55010319a4e08.png)
-4. In the left navigation pane, select "Node Management" > "Nodes" to go to the "Node list" page.
+4. In the left sidebar, select "Node Management" > "Nodes" to go to the "Node list" page.
 5. In the node list, select the row of the node to be uncordoned and click **Uncordon**.
 See the figure below:
 ![](https://main.qcloudimg.com/raw/13787bfc8e94e280cf0904f29dcf5712.png)
 6. In the pop-up dialog box, click **OK** to complete the uncordoning.